 Luxuries such as folding chairs and tables are nice, but please remember, the more you bring, the more you will have to carry over the portages.
 There are about 10 km of portage trails around the circuit.
-Even though most people transport their canoe over these portages with a set of strap on wheels (a canoe cart), the Park limits the amount of gear you can carry inside of your canoe while portaging it on top of those wheels.
+Even though most people transport their canoe over these portages with a canoe cart ( strap on wheels), the Park limits the amount of gear you can carry inside your canoe while portaging it on top of the wheels.
 Only 28kg (60 lbs.) of gear can be carried inside your canoe, all the rest must be packed on your backs.
 Backpacks are essential for this.
-(Note - West side paddlers and kayaks are exempt from this weight limit)
+(Note - West side paddlers and kayaks are exempt from this weight limit)(See Info Sheet #3 for more info on Portaging and Packing your Canoe)

 Some essential items are exempt from this weight limit, meaning you can transport them in your canoe while portaging, over and above your allowable 28 kg.
-These items are gear belonging to your canoe such as the canoe itself, cart, PFD's, paddles, rescue throw rope, bailer and sponge; an axe; daily drinking water (only need to carry one day's worth, you pump or treat water at each campsite for each day); a tarp and a first aid kit.
+These items are gear belonging to your canoe such as the canoe itself, cart, PFD's, paddles, rescue throw rope, bailer and sponge; and items deemed essential such as an axe, daily drinking water (only need to carry one day's worth, you pump or treat water at each campsite for each day), a tarp (emergency shelter) and first aid kit.

-For your safety, you should ensure that you can load all your equipment and people into the canoe and still have at least 15cm (6 inches) of freeboard when the canoe is floating in the water.
+For your safety, you should ensure that you can load all your equipment and paddlers into the canoe and still have at least 15cm (6 inches) of freeboard when the canoe is floating in the water.
 (Freeboard is the vertical distance between the water and the rim of your canoe at its lowest point).
 You should test this before you leave home.
 If there is less than 15 cm of freeboard, you either have too much gear or too small a canoe.